Wanted: An independent central bank chief to champion Indian reforms

-MUMBAI/NEW DELHI (Reuters) - As India seeks a new central bank chief, many investors are pushing a clear message: the successor to Raghuram Rajan may lack his gravitas, but must defend the Reserve Bank of India's autonomy at a critical juncture in its history.
+MUMBAI/NEW DELHI, June 19 (Reuters) - As India seeks a new central bank chief, many investors are pushing a clear message: the successor to Raghuram Rajan may lack his gravitas, but must defend the Reserve Bank of India's autonomy at a critical juncture in its history.

 But Rajan's announcement, in a letter to staff, has spread confusion and stunned RBI and government officials.